FiligranHQ/xtm-browser-extension/docs/README.md

 # Filigran XTM Browser Extension Documentation

-Welcome to the documentation for the Filigran XTM (Threat Management) Browser Extension.
+Welcome to the documentation for the **Filigran XTM Browser Extension** — your browser-based threat intelligence workstation.

+This extension integrates with [OpenCTI](https://filigran.io/solutions/open-cti/) and [OpenAEV](https://filigran.io/solutions/openaev/) platforms, enabling security analysts to detect threats, create reports, and operationalize intelligence directly from any web page.

 ## Table of Contents